keboola/connection-docs/components/extractors/other/what3words/index.md

 * TOC
 {:toc}

-This extractor allows you to translate [what3words](https://what3words.com/) addresses to coordinates and vice versa.
+This data source connector allows you to translate [what3words](https://what3words.com/) addresses to coordinates and vice versa.
-Before using the extractor, you need to [obtain a what3words API key](https://developer.what3words.com/public-api/docsv2#overview).
+Before using the connector, you need to [obtain a what3words API key](https://developer.what3words.com/public-api/docsv2#overview).
 Notice that each translated address requires one API call.

 ## Configuration
-[Create a new configuration](/components/#creating-component-configuration) of the **What3words Augmentation** extractor.
+[Create a new configuration](/components/#creating-component-configuration) of the **What3words Augmentation** connector.

 ## Augment What3words Address
-In this mode of operation, you identify [what3words](https://what3words.com/about-us/) addresses, and the extractor then fetches the geographical latitude and longitude coordinates for the places.
+In this mode of operation, you identify [what3words](https://what3words.com/about-us/) addresses, and the connector then fetches the geographical latitude and longitude coordinates for the places.
 Specify a single table which has exactly one column with what3words addresses.
 If the source table does not meet this requirement,